 Adult Coloring Group

 This group meets the second Wednesday of every month to enjoy this adults only coloring group.
 Bring your own supplies or use ours.
 This program is free and of course, fun!!
 Adult coloring will be taking a break over the summer months.
 Regular group meetings will resume in November.
 See you then!!

 Civil War Discussion Group

-The Civil War Discussion Group will be meeting on Wednesday, May 15th at 6:30 PM.
-Joseph Garrera, the Director of the Lehigh Valley Heritage Museum, will be speaking.
+The Civil War Discussion Group will be meeting on Wednesday, June 15, 2016 at 6:30PM.
 The group is free and open to the public.
-If you would like more information, please contact Dick Stewart at 610-261-4331.
+If you would like more information, please contact the library.